Matt-Mf/Mio-Sito/content/projects.md

 Android modding:
 -----------
-* Xiaomi Redmi Go - AOSP android with custom twrp recovery.
+* Xiaomi Redmi Go - AOSP android with twrp recovery.
 Free from chinese software!
-* Amazon Fire HD 8 flashed with custom rom (LineageOS) twrp recovery, and root access (not enabled by default).
+* Amazon Fire HD 8 flashed with custom rom (LineageOS) twrp recovery, and root access.
 Free from FireOS chains!
 * Android Debug Bridge (adb) tinkering to disable bloatware apps on most of Android devices.
 * Xperia Z2 fresh battery change and LineageX 1.0 with DooMKernel update.
-* Flashing of GrapheneOS on Pixel 3a.
+* Flashing of GrapheneOS on Google Pixel 3a.